kanimozhijayakumar/payment-transaction-analytics-dq/README.md

 dim_payment_method.hpl
 ```

-and the project also documents additional pipeline/workflow components for the payment transaction processing flow.
+The project also documents additional pipeline and workflow components for the payment transaction processing flow.

 ---